okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Each time you make a response using the `apollo` client, `apollo` returns a `typeName` in the response.

 However, Apollo does not no what data is set within each of these data stores.
 It doesn't know the data and what attributes that it has.
 That's where the root of the current problem is.

+To fix this issue, we can use a piece of Apollo Client config.